ggstuart/smartdata/README.md

     queens_building_electricity_dataframe = adapter.dataframe(3, 'all')
     queens_building_electricity_dataframe.plot()

-ipython notebook example
+Real world example
 ---
+See [the baseload repository](https://github.com/ggstuart/baseload) for an example of usage of the data adapter.

+Ipython notebook example
+---
-Also included is an example ipython notebook (Baseload calculations.ipynb) which uses the data adapter.
+Also included is an older version of the baseload calculations as an ipython notebook (Baseload calculations.ipynb) which also uses the data adapter.
 The notebook can be viewed directly [here](http://nbviewer.ipython.org/github/ggstuart/smartdata/blob/master/Baseload%20calculations.ipynb)